 During the admissions process, students are provided with an opportunity to obtain an estimate of the number of CPL credits they can expect to earn once they enter the program.

-International students seeking to obtain an associate’s or bachelor’s degree through the adult education program will need to enroll in the Online Program and study from their home country.
-Due to the structure of our in class accelerated degree program (designed for local working adults) the college does not issue I-20s for the F-1 Visa.
+International students seeking to obtain an associate or bachelor’s degree through the adult education program will need to enroll in the education education online program and study from their home country.
+Due to the structure of our in-class track for adult education program (designed for local working adults), the college does not issue I-20s for the F-1 Visa.

 In addition to the online application, international students seeking to apply for an adult education online degree will need to:

 Note: Students living in British Columbia are not eligible for this online program.